hiweller/recolorize/README.md

 ## How does it work?

 You put in a binning scheme, an image, and (optional) a background masking condition.
 You get out a recolored image and a color palette with (optional) the proportion of pixels assigned to each color.
-The above image was generated using 10 k-means color clusters in RGB space.
+The above gif was generated using 1-20 k-means color clusters in RGB space.

 ## Contact